Diversity is a passion

 An intellectually vibrant and socially just community

 The Multicultural Center (MCC) designs programs that bring students together to engage in dialogue, challenge barriers and build collaborative relationships.
 Plan to attend cultural and intercultural events like the African American Heritage Festival and Drums and Dough (an intercultural journey through music and bread), among many others.
 Read more about resources for specific constituency groups, including African and African American, Asian Pacific Islander Desi American (APIDA), American Indian/Indigenous, Latino, Gay, Lesbian, Bisexual, Transgender, Queer, Women, Men and Faith communities.

 Take a stand, make a difference

 Buckeyes are civically engaged on a global level.
 At Ohio State, you'll learn how to use your passion for purpose on campus and well beyond.
 We know you can do it because students here are doing it every day.

 Find your mentors among your faculty; among staff in offices such as ODI, MCC,

-Military and Veterans Services and University Housing; and among student peers engaged in student organizations.
+Military and Veterans Services, and Housing and Residence Education; and among student peers engaged in student organizations.